 for industry disruption

-The Head of Aftersales at Audi Denmark explains how the company successfully utilized data and analytics to get on track and go beyond factory requirements.
+The former Head of Aftersales at Audi Denmark explains how the company successfully utilized data and analytics to get on track and go beyond factory requirements.
 It was essential to prioritize areas to ensure a frictionless experience whilst meeting future challenges.

 How will disruption in the automotive industry affect your role looking forward?

 Sustainability and digitization are putting new demands on our organization and customer expectations.
 The brand’s viability is being tested, but as one of the most innovative countries in the world, I believe we will be ready for this journey.
 Denmark is an agile and adaptable country, which is a major advantage when carrying out testing new initiatives.

 “Rapid changes are putting new demands on our organization, sustainability and customer expectations.”– Poul Erik Skjerning Røgilds, former Head of Aftersales, Audi Denmark

 How have data and predictive analytics fueled Audi Denmark’s customer experience transformation?

 Reliable data and facts have helped us reach goals and create the perfect framework for our customer journey.
 With solid facts, we have prioritized areas that have allowed us to meet every Audi customer alike, in their own individual way.
 Delivering on key touch-points has ensured a frictionless experience.